Canada’s best Air Miles credit cards

 Get more details about the BMO Air Miles Mastercard*

 Those who use the Air Miles program primarily for travel will find outstanding perks and bonuses with the BMO Air Miles World Elite Mastercard.
-This card has one of the best earn rates in the field, with 1 Mile awarded for every $12 spent and three times the Miles at Air Miles partners; plus, new members are welcomed with a whopping 2,000 Miles.
+This card has one of the best earn rates in the field, with 1 Mile awarded for every $12 spent and three times the Miles at Air Miles partners and two times at eligible grocers; plus, new members are welcomed with a whopping 2,000 Miles.
 What really puts this card into its own class are the numerous travel-specific perks for account holders.
 To start, members get an exclusive 15% discount on all Air Miles flights in North America with no blackout dates.
 The included travel insurance is robust, with out-of-province/out-of-country emergency medical for cardholders under 65 years of age.
 Trip cancellation, flight delay and car rental protection round out the package, and even personal effects coverage for lost valuables is included (the BMO Air Miles World Elite Mastercard is one of the very few cards to provide this).

 Get more details about the BMO World Elite Mastercard*

 When you sign up for an American Express Air Miles Platinum card, you’re getting a welcome bonus of 2,000 bonus Miles—enough to redeem $200 towards your purchases with Air Miles Cash.
 And beefing up your account is easy with this card’s strong earn rate on everyday purchases of one Mile per $5 spent on eligible gas, grocery, transit and restaurant purchases, and 1 Mile per $10 on everything else.
 To top it all off, you’ll earn 25% bonus Miles once a year on your flight redemptions.